My Account

 Source: Morningstar Direct.
 The stock market is represented by the S&P 500® Index between 9/1/1994 to 8/31/2004 (Investor A, blue) and between 8/1/2008 to 7/31/2018 (Investor B, green).
 Data assumes reinvestment of dividends and capital gains.
 The index does not reflect fees, brokerage commissions, taxes or other expenses of investment.
 Investors cannot invest directly in an index.
 Past performance is no guarantee of future results.

-Stocks and bonds have different purposes in your portfolio.
 While stocks might get a bad rap because several types of events can cause them to be volatile, most people still need the growth potential of stocks before and even during retirement.
 The trick is to balance your need for growth by complementing your stocks with other investments—like bonds—that tend to behave differently in various market conditions and can potentially lower your risk of large losses.

 How much of each do you need in your portfolio?
 That depends on your comfort with risk and your time frame.
 But our research indicates that a gradual approach to reducing stocks and adding bonds might better manage sequence risk and temper the risk of market volatility.

-Balance Your Stocks and Bonds Over Time.
+Balance Your Stocks and Bonds Over Time

 Does Your Portfolio Need To Shift?